Shopify pricing plans (2026): Real costs, fees & hidden charges revealed

 My Verdict: Is the Shopify Plan Right for You?

-The Shopify Plan is perfect for small teams that need more than the basics but aren’t quite at the advanced level yet.
+The Grow Plan is perfect for small teams that need more than the basics but aren’t quite at the advanced level yet.
 It retains everything from the cheaper tiers with added tools to help you grow.
 It’s not too simple or too complex—just right for businesses starting to scale.

 - Boutique Retailers: Small clothing or accessory stores with a few employees managing online and in-store sales.